Jakob-Bach/Alternative-Feature-Selection/README.md

   (compute statistics and create plots for the paper).
 - `data_handling.py`: Functions for working with prediction datasets and experimental data.

-Two of the code files contain classes and functions for alternative feature selection.
+In contrast, `afs.py` contains classes and functions for alternative feature selection.
-If you want to use, modify, or extend alternative feature selection, only these two files might be relevant for you:
+If you want to use, modify, or extend alternative feature selection, only this file might be relevant for you.

-- `afs.py`: Classes for alternative feature selection.
 `AlternativeFeatureSelector` is the abstract superclass.
 It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous (sum-aggregation and min-aggregation).
 To integrate a new feature-selection method, you need to create a subclass.
 The subclass needs to define the optimization problem of the feature-selection method (the objective function and maybe constraints) in `initialize_solver()` and the process of solving the optimization problem in `select_and_evaluate()`.
 The search procedures for alternatives implemented in `AlternativeFeatureSelector` basically add further constraints (for alternatives) to the optimization problem and call the solving routine.
 We did this subclassing for the five feature-selection methods in our experiments, i.e., mutual information (univariate filter), FCBF, model-based importance, mRMR, and greedy wrapper.
 There are further abstract superclasses extracting commonalities between feature selectors.
 In particular, `WhiteBoxFeatureSelector` is a good starting point if you want to optimize your objective with a solver (rather than only using the solver to check constraints while optimizing a black-box objective separately).
 `LinearQualityFeatureSelector` defines an objective that sums up the quality of individual features, so your subclass only has to define how to compute these qualities.
-- `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature-selection methods that use prediction models (model importance and wrapper).

 ## Demo